stolostron/deploy/README.md

 #### Prereqs
 - you have an OCP 4.3 cluster running somewhere
-- you have oc & kubectl configured to connect to your running OCP 4.3 cluster *NOTE* if neither of these is true you can use [bootstrap](https://github.com/open-cluster-management/bootstrap) to stand up an OCP 4.x cluster running in AWS
+- you have oc & kubectl (ver.
+1.16+) configured to connect to your running OCP 4.3 cluster *NOTE* if neither of these is true you can use [bootstrap](https://github.com/open-cluster-management/bootstrap) to stand up an OCP 4.x cluster running in AWS

 This repo defines 3 directories: